kevinputnam/blackocean/dcc_mcc_sc.rst

    :height: 300px
    :target: https://goodman-games.com/store/dungeon-crawl-classics/

-*Dungeon Crawl Classics* and *Mutant Crawl Classics* are new interpretations of venerable classics published by Goodman Games.
+*Dungeon Crawl Classics* and *Mutant Crawl Classics* are new interpretations of classics published by Goodman Games.
 Good humor and fun are a big part of what they offer.

 Dungeon Crawl Classics
 =========================